 A sieve

 A dust mask.
-Super important when dealing with calcium hydroxide powder form
+Super important when dealing with calcium hydroxide powdered form

 Rubber gloves